 His repertory also includes such roles as Radames (Aida), Chénier (Andrea Chénier), Moby Dick (Moby Dick), Hermann (Pique Dame), Don José (Carmen), Canio (I Pagliacci), Turiddu (Cavalleria Rusticana), Calaf (Turandot), Des Grieux (Manon Lescaut), Dick Johnson (La fanciulla del West), Cavaradossi (Tosca), and Pinkerton (Madama Butterfly), just to name a few.

-The 2016/17 season opened with performances of Otello with Opera Hong Kong, closely followed by Radames with Opera de Massy.
-In November he performed a concert of Verdi and Puccini arias with the Dallas Symphony as well as a Christmas Concert with the Washington Chorus at the Kennedy Center.
-This spring Mr. Tanner will make his Korean National Opera debut performing Il Tabbaro and I Pagliacci , in addition to performing in concert in the US.
+The 2016/17 season opened with performances of Otello with Opera Hong Kong, closely followed by Radames with Opera de Massy, a concert of Verdi and Puccini arias with the Dallas Symphony as well as a Christmas Concert with the Washington Chorus at the Kennedy Center.
+He also made his Korean National Opera debut performing Il Tabbaro and I Pagliacci , in addition to performing in concert in the US.
 In 2017/18 he will return to the Washington National Opera as Radames in Aida, and the Metropolitan Opera for a new production of Tosca (cover) and Il Trovatore (cover) and the role of Samson in Samson et Dalilah with Opera North Carolina.
-His future plans also include Moby Dick in Barcelona and Turandot with San Diego Opera and Giovanna D’arco with Odyssey Opera.
+His future plans also include Moby Dick in Barcelona, and Turandot with San Diego Opera and Giovanna D’arco with Odyssey Opera.

 In 2015/16 he performed Pinkerton in Madama Butterfly with the Minnesota Orchestra conducted by Andrew Litton, followed by Aida at Colorado Opera, Otello (title role) at Liceu de Barcelona and Il Tabarro conducted by Antonio Pappano at ROH Covent Garden in London.